 - Child development educator or specialist

-According to the BLS, employment of kindergarten and elementary school teachers is expected to grow 4% from 2019 to 2029 due to rising student enrollment rates.
-The BLS also reports that the median annual wage for elementary school teachers was $59,670 in May 2019, with the highest 10% earning more than $97,900.
+According to the BLS, employment of kindergarten and elementary school teachers is expected to grow 7% from 2020 to 2030 due to rising student enrollment rates.
+Post pandemic shift is also leading to this rise in enrollment and an increase in demand for teachers.
+The BLS also reports that the median annual wage for elementary school teachers was $61,350 in May 2021, with the highest 10% earning more than $97,900.

 Clinical mental health counselors study and diagnose disorders that affect human behaviors, thoughts and emotions.
 These professionals sometimes work with patients one-on-one, with couples, or in group counseling sessions.
 Some may work as researchers, conducting comprehensive studies and creating new theories.

 Individuals interested in this master’s degree will most likely want to start their educational journey by obtaining a bachelor’s in psychology first.
 Once you have completed your bachelor’s degree, you can begin your graduate degree, taking a deeper dive into some incredibly diverse and interesting core subjects, such as:

 - Ethical Issues in Counseling for Mental Health & Wellness